 When setting the price for your work, consider all the factors that go into creating it.
 Set a fair price that people will still think is a good deal even if it’s higher than others charging for similar work.

-If you put in the time, energy, and money for materials, your prices should reflect all of that effort.
+If you put in the time, energy, and money for materials, your prices should reflect that effort.
 It is unfair to pay yourself less than what is worth when you sell your art, so be sure to price yourself fairly.

 A great way to build your business faster is by setting competitive prices, and as your art sells, you can increase your prices yearly.